 The United States adopted the Clean Air Act in 1970 to protect our health from dirty, dangerous air.
 Thanks to that law, cities throughout the nation have cleaner air.
-Yet, science tells us that too many cities still have dangerous levels of air pollution.
-We push the U.S. Environmental Protection Agency to set and enforce strong pollution limits.
+Yet too many cities still have dangerous levels of air pollution.
+We push the U.S. Environmental Protection Agency to deliver on the promise of the Clean Air Act of healthy air for all Americans by setting and enforcing strong pollution limits.
 We fight in the courts to enforce laws designed to make the air cleaner.
 And we advocate in Congress to protect these legal tools from people who want to make them weaker.

 EPA Must Set Standards that Protect Our Health

 To protect our health, the Clean Air Act tells the U.S. Environmental Protection Agency (EPA) to set limits, called the National Ambient Air Quality Standards, on six outdoor air pollutants.
 The stronger the standards, the less pollution we breathe.
 The American Lung Association has fought for years to strengthen them.
 We work to make sure that EPA bases these standards on the most current research and not on the misinformation of polluters, who want weak standards so they can continue to pollute the air.